noisesmith/energize/README.md

 ## Story

-The Lakota is assigned to investigate a disturbance in the Malkor system, which has been home to a pre-warp-capable civilization.
+The Lakota is assigned to investigate a disturbance in the Malcor system, which has been home to a pre-warp-capable civilization.
 They have been acting aggressively towards nearby systems.
 An investigation reveals that they have been provided with advanced technology in